How I Learned to Stop Being Broke (and You Can Too)

 The Takeaway

-This article isn’t about pinching every penny or denying yourself the things you’ve long desired.
+This article wasn’t about pinching every penny or denying yourself the things you’ve long desired.
 It’s about making thoughtful, healthy financial choices.
 If you take away just one thing, make it this.
 Before spending, pause and ask yourself:

 Comments